Doesn’t this Galette des Rois look good? It tastes fab, too! But, was it worth the sweat?

 - 1 tsp milk or water to mix with the reserved egg yolk [above] for decoration

-- chocolate covered almond or a fève [ceramic charm]
+- chocolate covered almond or a plain nut half or a fève [ceramic charm]

 - 1 cup brown [or white] sugar

 - 1 cup water

 - In a small saucepan, over medium heat, bring all of the syrup ingredients to a boil.